 With this goal in sight, innovative pedagogical applications of AI in the teaching of languages and cultures can offer language instructors models to differentiate instruction and ultimately prepare language learners for tomorrow's world.

-Wonda also just opened an AI pilot program for any institutions willing to further explore the possible applications of its new capabilities in language learning but also in other areas such as:
+Following up with this project, Wonda launched an AI pilot program in the Summer 2023 to which 7 institutions participated to further explore the possible applications of its new capabilities in language learning but also in other areas such as:

-Immersive Cultural Education: Wonda could be used to provide immersive educational experiences that allow students to learn about different cultures and create and play games that take place in historical or geographical contexts, such as the Renaissance or the Amazon rainforest.
+Immersive Cultural Education: Wonda AI Characters can be used to provide immersive educational experiences that allow students to learn about different cultures and create and play games that take place in historical or geographical contexts, such as the Renaissance or the Amazon rainforest.

-Professional Training and Development: Wonda could be used to train professionals in various fields.
-For example, healthcare workers could create and play games that simulate medical scenarios, allowing them to practice and improve their skills in a low-pressure environment.
+Professional Training and Development: Wonda AI Characters can be used to train professionals in various fields.
+For example, healthcare workers can create and play games that simulate patient interactions scenarios, allowing them to practice and improve their skills in a low-pressure environment.

 If you are interested, you can apply to the AI Pilot program on wondavr.com/ai